Stellacore/peridetic/README.md

 For example, negative altitude values with magnitude greater than the ellipsoid's polar radius are not valid geographic coordinates.
-To avoid the overhead in testing for such a silly condition, Peridetic assume the consuming code is sufficiently responsible to avoid this.
+To avoid the overhead in testing for such a silly condition, Peridetic assumes the consuming code is sufficiently responsible to avoid this.

-Overall, as long as the calling code is reasonably responsible with its own data values, then everything should be fine.
+Overall, as long as the calling code is reasonably responsible handling its own data values, then everything should be fine.
 If you are uncomfortable with this level of responsibility, you might consider utilizing a few utility functions from the project test environment: TODO-

-	* TODO - principalValueFor()
-	* TODO - isInDomain()
-	* TODO - isValid()